 Place the sealed dumplings on a sheet pan as you make them.

 How to Freeze Some for Later

 If you’d like, now is the time when you can freeze the pierogies for later.

-Place the sheet pan into the freezer for at least 30 minutes, uncovered, then place the pierogies in a plastic bag, labeling it with the date.
+Place the baking sheet into the freezer for at least 30 minutes, uncovered, then place the pierogies in a plastic freezer bag, labeling it with the date.